bitgio/mammography-cnn-classification/README.md

 ## Dataset

-The datasets used in this project are from the CBIS-DDSM collection available on The Cancer Imaging Archive.
+This project is based on publicly available medical imaging data from the CBIS-DDSM dataset hosted by The Cancer Imaging Archive.
-Specifically:
+Specifically, the dataset includes:

-- Mass-Training Full Mammogram Images (DICOM) → training & validation
+- Mass-Training Full Mammogram Images (DICOM) used for training and validation
-- Mass-Test Full Mammogram Images (DICOM) → final testing
+- Mass-Test Full Mammogram Images (DICOM) used for final testing
-- Mass-Test ROI and Cropped Images (DICOM) → interpretability (Grad-CAM comparison with lesion regions)
+- Mass-Test ROI and Cropped Images (DICOM) used for interpretability (Grad-CAM analysis with lesion regions)
+- Clinical annotation CSV files describing pathology and lesion characteristics (e.g., mass shape, assessment, breast density)
+- Technical metadata CSV files used to link imaging data with clinical records (e.g., image paths, ROI references)

-Note: The dataset is not included in this repository due to its large size and in compliance with the TCIA data usage policy.
-Metadata CSV files may be added in future updates to support reproducibility.
+Note: The imaging dataset is not included in this repository due to its size and in compliance with the TCIA data usage policy.
+Clinical annotation and technical metadata CSV files are intentionally excluded to maintain a clean and focused project structure, avoiding redundancy since they are directly available from the original dataset.

-The image dataset can be accessed and downloaded directly from [The Cancer Imaging Archive - CBIS-DDSM](https://www.cancerimagingarchive.net/collection/cbis-ddsm/).
+The full dataset is publicly available and can be downloaded from [The Cancer Imaging Archive - CBIS-DDSM](https://www.cancerimagingarchive.net/collection/cbis-ddsm/).

 Data Citation (required by TCIA):
 Sawyer-Lee, R., Gimenez, F., Hoogi, A., & Rubin, D. (2016).